mberehulka/global-illumination/README.md

 # ray-traced-shadows
- Ray traced shadows Rust algorithm
+Ray traced shadows algorithm in Rust

 Work in progress...

-Study case of calculating shadows by testing collisions between the ray starting from texture pixel to the light passing through vertices in the scene.
+Study case of calculating shadows by testing collisions between the ray starting from texture pixel to the light, passing through vertices in the scene.

 It's single-threaded and runs in the CPU, for simplicity's sake.